-The Gardening for Health and Wellbeing Program, includes specialised Training to provide carers, staff and volunteers with the skills and knowledge required to deliver garden therapy to all people in care.
+The Gardening for Health and Wellbeing Program, includes specialised training to provide carers, staff and volunteers with the skills and knowledge required to deliver gardening activities to all people in care.

 Our Training Program aims to provide a deep understanding of the benefits of gardening as a therapy, horticultural therapy methods and techniques, suitable activities for residents and clients, plus the knowledge and skills to successfully grow a thriving garden.

-Held within one centre for aged care, community services or school garden.
+Held within aged care, community services or school gardens.
 Participants will gain knowledge through theory and practical hands-on activities to gain an understanding of organic gardening methods and horticultural therapy activities.

 - How gardening benefits people within aged care, especially within memory support units and also within disability support.

 - Practical activities included in a gardening program

 - Measuring outcomes

 Through each session participants receive a holistic skill and knowledge base for therapeutic gardening to support the garden’s growth and provide gardeners with positive experiences throughout the seasons and into the future.